HarmonizedMRI/B0shimming/README.md

-This repository aims to provide an alternative to the scanner's built-in B0 shimming routine, so that the linear and high-order B0 shims can be set according to well-defined (and potentially application-specific) critera across different vendor platforms.
+This repository aims to provide an alternative to the scanner's built-in B0 shimming routine, so that the linear and high-order B0 shims can be set according to well-defined (and potentially application-specific) critera across different sites and vendor platforms.
 We envision this tool as one component of a more harmonized cross-vendor MRI workflow in support of **reproducible MRI research**.